Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

-At Fulong Beach, the Fulong International Sand Sculpture and Art Festival takes place from April to August, while the free Hohaiyan Rock Music Festival is usually held in July or August.
+At Fulong Beach, the Fulong International Sand Sculpture and Art Festival will take place from June 9 to October 22.
+The free Hohaiyan Rock Music Festival is usually held on the beach sometime in July or August.

 For the best water parks in Taiwan, try Leofoo Village in Hsinchu (one hour drive from Taipei), Jumbo Wave Water Park at Window on World Theme Park in Taoyuan, Mala Bay at Lihpao Village in Taichung (see more info in my guide to the best day trips from Taichung), Dongshan River Water Park in Yilan, and Vicky the Waterpark at Janfusun in Yunlin County.

 River tracing is a more adventurous water-based activity in Taiwan; some of the most popular places to do in include Wulai in New Taipei City, Yilan County, Hualien County, and Taitung County.
 You can join a guided river trace here, here, or here.